 - Noninfectious nonallergic rhinitis (also known as coryza)

 - Maculopapular rash

 Koplik’s spots are unique to measles and highly suggestive of the disease.
 They occur two to three days before the rash.
 They are white, clustered lesions on the gums that resemble grains of salt.

 The maculopapular rash appears approximately 14 days after exposure and spreads from head to trunk to the extremities.
-Those with the measles are contagious from four days before they showed symptoms until four days after the rash appears.
+Those with measles are contagious from four days before they showed symptoms until four days after the rash appears.
 In some cases, immunocompromised patients may not develop a rash.
 The rash usually disappears within one week (4).

-- What are the key symptoms associated with Measles?
+- What are the key symptoms associated with measles?

 A diagnosis is made after evaluation of the signs and symptoms, in particular, a widespread skin rash that appears three to five days after exposure and lasts up to one week.
 The rash consists of red, itchy bumps.
 Measles is more likely to occur in unvaccinated children, primarily under five years old.

 Once a diagnosis is suspected, measles is verified with laboratory confirmation.
 The lab tests that are performed are the measles antibodies (IgM) and measles RNA by real-time polymerase chain reaction (RT-PCR).
 To complete the laboratory tests, the nurse should collect a nasopharyngeal swab and serum sample.
 The serum sample is for public health implications, and diagnostic testing usually occurs in a specialty lab (4).